 WSIS Action Lines have led to deepening the understanding and significance of ICT for development by policy and decision makers.

-majority of developing countries now feature ICTs as key enablers of their national visions and plans for social and economic development.
+The majority of developing countries now feature ICTs as key enablers of their national visions and plans for social and economic development.

 increase in access to information and knowledge has widened and deepened in the last 10 years with more opportunities available to exercise freedom of expression and engage in social networking than ever before.